-Additionally the City secured a \$3,000,000 economic development grant from the State of Utah Governor's Office of Economic Development for the Historic Park City Main Street & Downtown project.
-These funds have been used to offset the total \$14.5 million downtown project therefore freeing up ARST funds for other appropriate capital projects or for additional expenditures for the Main Street project.
+Additionally, several years ago the City secured a \$3,000,000 economic development grant from the State of Utah Governor's Office of Economic Development for the Historic Park City Main Street & Downtown project.
+These funds have been used to offset the total \$18.45 million downtown project therefore freeing up ARST funds for other appropriate capital projects or for additional expenditures for the Main Street project.